gbv/aREF/aref.md

     string          ::= [#x0-#x10FFFF]*

-Strings SHOULD be ine in Normal Form C ([NFC]).
+Strings SHOULD be in Normal Form C ([NFC]).
 Applications MAY restrict strings by disallowing selected Unciode codepoints, such as the 66 Unicode noncharacters or the set of Unicode characters not expressible in XML.

 [NFC]: http://www.unicode.org/unicode/reports/tr15/

 ## RDF data

+[*RDF graphs*]: #rdf-data

 RDF is a graph-based data structuring languages defined as abstract syntax by Klyne and Carroll ([2004](http://www.w3.org/TR/rdf-concepts/)).
 Several RDF